-Finally, Mr. Knuettel agreed to certain non-solicitation and non-competition provisions for a period of 12 months following termination and to certain confidentiality obligations.
-Additional terms and conditions are set forth in the Employment Agreement.
+Finally, Mr. Knuettel agreed Common Stock (the "Purchase Shares"), subject to certain non-solicitation and non-competition provisions for a period of 12 months following termination and to certain confidentiality obligations.
+Additional terms and conditions are limitations set forth in the Employment Agreement.

-Pursuant to the terms of the Employment Agreement, the parties agreed that Camden would cease to provide services to the Company and the Company would no longer be obligated to make any payment of fees under the Consultant Agreement.
-Services provided under the Employment Agreement would be considered services under the Consultant Agreement, solely with respect to vesting and for purposes of determining the exercise period under any equity award with respect to any equity grant to Mr. Knuettel or Camden.
+Pursuant CEF Purchase Agreement, from time to time during the terms term of the Employment CEF Purchase Agreement.
+Concurrently with the execution of the CEF Purchase Agreement, the parties agreed that Camden would cease to provide services to the Company and Tikkun also entered into a Registration Rights Agreement, dated as of July 26, 2024, pursuant to which the Company would no longer be obligated agreed to make any payment of fees file with the SEC one or more registration statements, to register under the Consultant Agreement.
+Services provided Securities Act, the offer and resale by Tikkun of all of the Purchase Shares that may be issued and sold by the Company to Tikkun from time to time under the Employment Agreement would be considered services under the Consultant Agreement, solely with respect to vesting and for purposes of determining the exercise period under any equity award with respect to any equity grant to Mr. Knuettel or Camden.
 In addition, Camden will be entitled to payment for services rendered through April 30, 2024, together with the amount evidenced by the Camden Promissory Note.
+CEF Purchase Agreement.